mosip/performance-test-scripts/commons/data-share/README.md

-## This Folder contains performance test scripts and test data of Datashare module.
+## This folder contains performance test scripts and test data of Datashare module.

 ### Environment Required:-
 * Websub